 No one enters into a marriage with the intention of one day getting divorced, but it can happen to any couple.
 Priorities change, difficult circumstances arise, and feelings are lost over the course of a relationship and, for some, that means an end to the marriage.
-No matter what has led to you wanting to file for divorce in Virginia, it’s important that you understand the process and that you work with a divorce attorney from the beginning.
-Stephen Bloomquest has helped many families through the difficult legal process of divorce, and he can advise and guide you, as well.
+No matter what has led to you wanting to file for divorce in Virginia, it’s important that you understand the process and that you work with a divorce lawyer from the beginning.
+Attorney Stephen Bloomquest has helped many families through the difficult legal process of divorce, and he can advise and guide you, as well.

 Grounds for Divorce in Virginia

 In Virginia, you have the option of filing a “fault” divorce or a “no-fault” divorce.
 No-fault divorces usually arise out of a mutual agreement to end the marriage, and no blame is placed on either spouse for the failure of the marriage.
 In a fault divorce, the spouse filing for divorce blames the other for ruining the marriage.
 Fault divorces are generally more difficult and more expensive, but in some situations, there is no other option.
 Either way, you must have grounds—or a reason—for divorce that must be proven to the court.
 Here is a brief look at both types of divorce:

 - No-fault divorce.
 Grounds for a no-fault divorce are fairly simple.
 If the couple has intentionally lived apart for a year or more, either person may file for a no-fault divorce.
 If the parties have entered into a formal Separation Agreement and no minor children are involved, a separation period of only six months is required.
 Fault may still be raised as an issue for matters of property division, spousal support, or child custody.